-You are taxed only at sale, not when the shares are purchased.
+With a tax-qualified Section 423 employee stock purchase plan (ESPP), you are taxed only at sale, not when the shares are purchased.
 However, the rules for ESPP taxation are more confusing than those for stock options and restricted stock.

-In general, participants in a Section 423 ESPP (which offers tax advantages) recognize ordinary income for some or all of the purchase-price discount (e.g. up to 15% of the market price) and recognize a capital gain or loss as the difference between their basis in the stock and the proceeds from the sale of the shares.
+Participants in a Section 423 ESPP (which offers tax advantages) recognize ordinary income for some or all of the purchase-price discount (e.g. up to 15% of the market price) and recognize a capital gain or loss as the difference between their basis in the stock and the proceeds from the sale of the shares.
 Your specific tax consequences depend on whether you do or do not meet the holding-period requirements of Section 423 ESPPs, and how the stock price changes between the purchase and your eventual sale.

 Example: Your company uses a 15% discount on the value of the stock on the first or last day of the offering period, whichever is lower.
 The stock price is: